 When comparing untreated light and heavy calcium fillers:

-4. Processing Performance: PVC plastic filled with heavy calcium has better processing fluidity than with light calcium.
+PVC plastic filled with heavy calcium has better processing fluidity than with light calcium.
 The equilibrium torque in PVC filled with ultrafine heavy calcium is lower, and the time to reach equilibrium is shorter.
-This is due to the irregular block shape of heavy calcium particles, which provides better mobility than the more elongated light calcium.
-This advantage is useful for products like injection-molded PVC pipe fittings and high-fill products like PVC flooring and louver window sheets, where good processing fluidity is crucial and can also reduce energy consumption.
+It’s due to the irregular block shape of heavy calcium particles.
+They are more mobile than the more elongated light calcium.
+This helps with injection-molded PVC pipe fittings and high-fill goods, like PVC flooring and louver window sheets.
+They need good processing fluidity, which can also cut energy use.